tjheslin1/sunday-arcana-recruitment/doc.md

 Keep their physical and mental attributes unchanged or roll new statistics (3d6 per attribute).
 Choose an appropriate Humanoid type and alignment.

-As a 1st-level sidekick, their hit points should be 1d8 (or 1d6 for a Small character) + their constitution modifier (minumum 1).

 As a 1st-level Expert, they gain saving throw, skill, weapon and armour proficiencies according to [Bonus Proficienies (TCoE)](https://www.dndbeyond.com/sources/tcoe/dungeon-masters-tools#BonusProficiencies).